graphile/starter/README.md

 Alternatively you can run these steps manually:

 - Start PostgreSQL servers: `docker-compose up -d db`
-- Run one time setup in "webapp": `docker-compose run webapp bash`
+- Run one time setup in "server": `docker-compose run server bash`
 - Follow: [Initial Setup](#initial_setup) inside this new shell

 ### Initial Setup